ie3-institute/OSMoGrid/docs/readthedocs/use/osmInputData.md

 This example will return the OSM data for the area of [TU Dortmund University](https://www.tu-dortmund.de/)

+Please note that the use of relational ids requires some pre-processing.
+TU Dortmund University has the relation id 6188406, but needs to be added to 3600000000 to get the correct id 3606188406 for the overpass query.

 ```
 [out:xml][timeout:30];
 // relation of Dortmund University: 6188406